-The standards also require that facilities undergo annual inspections by FDA or State inspectors who must successfully complete a FDA training program designed specifically for mammography facility evaluation.
+The standards also require that facilities undergo annual inspections by the FDA or State inspectors who must successfully complete the FDA training program designed specifically for mammography facility evaluation.

 Has MQSA improved mammography quality?

 Yes.
-According to the October 1997 report to Congress by the General Accounting Office, MQSA has had a positive impact on the quality of mammography services.
+According to the October 1997 report to Congress by the General Accounting Office (now the Government Accountability Office), MQSA had already had a positive impact on the quality of mammography services.
 The report identified two reasons for the quality improvements:

 - Many facilities previously failed to follow voluntary standards or guidelines;

 Many facilities had to improve their services to meet the MQSA standards, but very few facilities had to close for failing to meet the standards.
-In most instances, those facilities that closed were located within five miles of another certified facility, indicating that women could continue to have access to mammography services.
+In most instances, those facilities that closed were located within five miles of another certified facility, indicating that women could continue to have access to mammography services at that time.
 It was further noted that, in some cases, closed facilities either merged with another or contracted with mobile service providers to continue serving their patients.

-How will mammography patients be affected by the MQSA final regulations?
+How are mammography patients affected by the MQSA regulations?

-The final regulations include new areas of importance for patients:
+The current regulations include the following areas of importance for patients: